 The perks of unicasting include the delivery of personalized streams tailored to your streaming needs, including bandwidth capability and device capacity.

 For example, if one user requests a TV show on a modern TV, they will receive a 4K stream.
-If smartphone users request the same show, they will receive an HD stream that suits their devices’ capability.
+If smartphone users request the same show, they will receive an HD stream that suits their devices’ capabilities.

 The one disadvantage of unicasting is that it strains bandwidth and other network resources.
 This may lead to server overload, which will consequently cause performance issues.